 - Children who attend school more than 95% of the time are more likely to gain 5+ good GCSEs or equivalent.

 - A child who has 90% attendance across their entire schooling will have missed one year’s education!
+This makes it harder for a pupil to make progress and have success.

 - Attendance owls – each week, the class in KS1 and KS2 respectively with the best attendance rate wins the coveted class attendance owl to keep in their class for a week